-The GS9090A is a 270Mb/s reclocking deserializer with an internal FIFO and programmable multi-function output port.
+The GS9090 is a 270Mb/s reclocking deserializer with an internal FIFO and programmable multi-function output port.
 The device has two basic modes of operation which determine precisely how SMPTE or DVB-ASI compliant input data streams are reclocked and processed.

-In Auto mode (AUTO/MAN = HIGH), the GS9090A will automatically detect, reclock, deserialize, and process SD SMPTE 259M-C input data.
+In Auto mode (AUTO/MAN = HIGH), the GS9090 will automatically detect, reclock, deserialize, and process SD SMPTE 259M-C, or DVB-ASI input data.

-In Manual mode (AUTO/ $\overline{MAN}$ = LOW), the external device pins must be set for the correct reception of either SMPTE or DVB-ASI data.
+In Manual mode (AUTO/MAN = LOW), the application layer must set external device pins for the correct reception of either SMPTE or DVB-ASI data.
 Manual mode also supports the reclocking and deserializing of 270Mb/s data not conforming to SMPTE or DVB-ASI streams.